nathanyap17/react-element-quiz/README.md

 - **Interactive Personality Quiz**: Answer three engaging questions to discover your elemental persona, with a compulsory name input for a personalized experience.
 - **DogsAPI Integration**: Fetches delightful dog images tailored to your element (e.g., Huskies for Fire, Labradors for Water) via a Node.js/Express proxy, ensuring seamless API calls.
-- **Enhanced Element Determination**: A sophisticated weighted scoring system prioritizes user preferences, ensuring accurate and meaningful element assignments.
+- **Enhanced Element Determination**: A refined weighted scoring system prioritizes user preferences, ensuring accurate and meaningful element assignments.
 - **Modern React Hooks**: Leverages `useState`, `useEffect`, `useCallback`, `useNavigate`, and `memo` for optimized performance and navigation.
 - **Custom Restart Button**: A dedicated `RestartButton` component, memoized for efficiency, allows users to reset the quiz with a single click.
 - **Personalized Styling**: Combines Tailwind CSS with custom CSS variables and animations (e.g., fade-in effects) for a polished, responsive UI.